CHINOPERL: Journal of Chinese Oral and Performing Literature

 Wu Song Fights the Tiger: The Interaction of Oral and Written Traditions in the

-Chinese Novel, Drama and Storytelling
+Chinese Novel, Drama and Storytelling, by Vibeke Børdahl

 MARGARET B. WAN